All Products

 1. Go to the Instances page.
 In the top navigation bar, select the region in which the RDS instance resides.
 Then, find the RDS instance and click the ID of the instance.

-2. In the left-side navigation pane, click Accounts.
+2. In the navigation pane on the left, click Accounts.

-3. On the Host Account tab, click Create Account and configure the following parameters.
+3. Click the Host Account tab, click Create Account, and then set the following parameters.

 Parameter